 Methodology

-To evaluate the performance of JEM-4.1 over HM-16.14, an informal subjective evaluation was conducted with five expert viewers.
+To evaluate the performance of JEM-4.1 over HM-16.14, a preliminary informal subjective evaluation was conducted with five expert viewers considering sequences encoded at QP=37.
+A second informal subjective evaluation was conducted with nine expert viewers considering sequences encoded at QP=37 for JEM and matching bit rate for HM.

-Dataset
+Datasets

-The dataset was built following the common test conditions defined in [1].
+The two datasets were built following the common test conditions defined in [1].
 In total, ten 360-degree video sequences were used: six sequences in 8K ERP original format and four sequences in 4K ERP original format.
 The sequences were encoded with HM-16.14 and JEM-4.1 following the common test conditions defined in [2].
-The encoding was done in the ERP format, using the Random Access configuration, at QP=37.
+The encoding was done in the ERP format, using the Random Access configuration.
+For the first dataset, QP was set to 37 for both HM and JEM.
+For the second dataset, the HM QP was adjusted by step 0.5 in order to match the JEM bit rate.
 Then, for each sequence, two VPs were rendered from the decoded bit stream using the 360Lib software [5] according to the parameters defined in [1].
 Table 1 reports the resulting bit rates for HM and JEM encoded at QP=37, as well as the PSNR measured on the luma channel of the rendered VPs.
+Table 2 reports the bit rate for JEM encoded at QP=37 and the HM matching bit rate, as well as the PSNR measured on the luma channel of the rendered VPs.